S1mpleyang/ConstructionActionRecognition/README.md

 If you are interested in this dataset, please send email to zl.yang@siat.ac.cn and Cc to ck.wu@siat.ac.cn, yangmeng@siat.ac.cn with your institution email.
 Note that the Construction Meta Action (CMA) is built only for research,please do not share it with anyone or use it for commercial purposes.

+Please leave us a star and cite our paper in your work.

 ## Modify the path to the dataset
 Then modify the configuration.py to make sure the path to your dataset is correct.
 ```